shz/vztouch/readme.md

 ### The event object

-This guy's a little custom.
+This guy's custom.
 Here's the spec:

 ```javascript
 {